Yigenana/presentations/QCON/QCON18.md

 }
 ```

 ^One of the data sources in our system in Elasticsearch.
 When content is updated in the system, one of our processes is to be sure that all content referencing that item is updated and reindexed.
-With Goroutines we can improve the time it takes run this reprocessing, thus ensuring the items are all consisten faster.
+With Goroutines we can improve the time it takes run this reprocessing, thus ensuring the items are all consistent faster.
 In the example above you can see that after querying all the items that need reprocessing, we run each reprocess event in a goroutine.

 ----